 I know for those of us in the U.S., the thought of warm spices mixed with tomatoes and green beans probably sounds odd.

 Do not let the addition of cinnamon and allspice to a savory dish with cumin scare you off.
 It is a delightful combination.

 This is not something that I grew up eating, nor is it something Southern.
-But Lebanese Lubee (Green Beans and Beef) is something that I will put into my meal rotation.
+But Lebanese Green Bean Stew with Beef is something that I will put into my meal rotation.

 It is a dish that a good friend asked if I could re-create.

 First, I had to determine what this dish actually was.

 All I was provided with was “I think it is Vietnamese, it has meat, green beans, maybe tomato sauce, and some kind of spices, then it takes a really long time to cook.”

 Not much to go on, but if you have read many of our posts, you already know we haven’t found a dish we can’t make and simplify yet, so the search began.

 I found quite a few recipes for Lebanese dishes that were similar, but not a single one that was Vietnamese.